 Even after half a century in showbiz, the light of Aveo Roseville retirement village resident Dot Parker still shines brightly.

-Walking in someone else’s shoes is a hobby Dot Parker has quite literally turned into a career.

-In an acting, singing and dancing act spanning five decades.
+Walking in someone else’s shoes is a hobby Dot Parker has quite literally turned into a career of acting, singing and dancing acts spanning five decades.

 Residing at Aveo Roseville, a retirement village in Melbourne east, Dot has appeared in more than 54 amateur and semi-professional shows across a range of mediums including cabaret, theatre, restaurant and television.